 “We want to make it as easy as possible for people who are sick with the flu to get help.
 Our Traveling Flu Crew is capable of treating an array of flu symptoms and for higher need patients living with chronic disease or are above the age of 65,” said Mark Prather, CEO and co-founder of DispatchHealth.
 “We are also a convenient and affordable solution for patients with trouble accessing care who feel like the ER is their only option.”

 Seniors with Medicare or commercial insurance generally pay $6-$45 with DispatchHealth—minimizing cost concerns that often are a barrier to getting treatment.
 (Uninsured seniors pay a flat rate of $275.)
 And the treatment comes to them instead of having to deal with the hassles of traveling and other obstacles facing the mobility-challenged.

-Saving time is another huge benefit of in-home urgent care.
+Saving time is another huge benefit of DispatchHealth house calls.
 Setting an appointment easily and receiving care quickly are two hallmarks of the DispatchHealth model.
 Initial outreach to make an appointment is done via phone, online or an app.
 After contact is made, a clinical evaluation is conducted to make sure that a house call is the best course of action.